Guram Mchedlidze

 Guram I. Mchedlidze (გურამ ი. მჭედლიძე; September 27, 1931, Tbilisi – 2009, Tbilisi) was a Georgian Palaeobiologist, Corresponding Member of the Georgian National Academy of Sciences (GNAS), Doctor of Biological Sciences (Dr. Habil.), Professor.

 Education and career

 In 1954 he graduated from the Faculty of Biology of the Tbilisi State University (TSU).
 Since 1973 he was Professor of this Faculty.

-In 1962 Mchedlidze received a PhD degree in Biology, in 1973 a degree of the Doctor of Biological Sciences.
+In 1962 Mchedlidze received a PhD degree in biology, in 1973 a degree of the Doctor of Biological Sciences.
 In 1983 he was elected as Corresponding Member of the Georgian National Academy of Sciences (GNAS).

-In 1979-1989 he was a Deputy Director of the L. Davitashvili Institute of Palaeobiology, in 1989-2009 a Director of this Institute.
+From 1979 to 1989 he was a deputy director of the L. Davitashvili Institute of Palaeobiology, serving as Director from 1989 to 2009.